News & Features

 - develop a comprehensive plan to address exposure to single incidents of crime or violence and acts of mass violence and terrorism.

-Each year the National Law Enforcement Officers Memorial Fund leads the Nation in commemorating National Police Week, which will be observed this year from May 14–20, 2017.
+Each year the National Law Enforcement Officers Memorial Fund, Fraternal Order of Police/Fraternal Order of Police Auxiliary, and Concerns of Police Survivors lead the Nation in commemorating National Police Week, which will be observed this year from May 13–19, 2018.

-Join law enforcement and citizens from across the country on May 13th for the Annual Candlelight Vigil in Washington, D.C. to honor the sacrifices made by our Nation's law enforcement officers.
+Among the 2018 National Police Week events scheduled for this year, law enforcement personnel and citizens from across the country will gather for the Annual Candlelight Vigil on May 13, 2018 in Washington, D.C. to honor the sacrifices made by our Nation's law enforcement officers.
 All are welcome to attend and no tickets are required.
 If you unable to attend in person, you can view a live webcast of the vigil.

 The Bureau of Justice Assistance provides death and education benefits to survivors of fallen law enforcement officers, firefighters, and other first responders, and disability benefits to officers catastrophically injured in the line of duty through the Public Safety Officers' Benefits Program.
 Visit the Public Safety Officers' Benefits site to learn more about this program.

 To assist law enforcement and the communities they serve, OVC is funding the following resources—